Andrettin/Wyrmsun/readme.txt

 * Terrain
 - Units in underground terrain tiles (cave floor and rockbound cave floor) are now treated as if they are at night for sight range bonus purposes.
+- Units in underground terrain tiles are now have the night-time color effect applied on them.

 * User Interface
 - Replaced the main menu background with a new one made by Jinn.